microbiomedata/nmdc-runtime/docs/draft.md

 ## Example: Registering a run of a workflow job, and submitting metadata for the run

 There is no need to "claim" a job.
-See a job you want to run, or that you have already run?
-POST a new (`done:false`, the default) run for the job `job_id` so that your intent is registered.
+If you see a job you want to run, or that you have already run, then POST a new (`done:false`, the default) run for the job `job_id` so that your intent is registered.
 You may also provide metadata (in the POST `body`) associated with the job run.
 You will get back an run ID `run_id` to continue informing the Runtime about the status of and metadata for the job run.
 The `status` of the job run is that it is waiting to be marked `done:true`.

 ```mermaid
 sequenceDiagram